-Sayes Court has inspired some of the greatest ideas in landscape history: ideas which have shaped our parks, countryside and cities for nearly four centuries.
-From John Evelyn’s Sylva, the bestselling treatise on planting trees, to the foundation of the National Trust, this small piece of land has had a profound influence on our relationship with nature and open space in the city.
-The remarkable history of Sayes Court is filled with bold ideas, which understood that contact with nature is an essential part of healthy urban life, and that finding new ways to make that contact,
+Sayes Court has inspired some of the greatest ideas in British landscape history – ideas which have shaped our parks, countryside and cities for nearly four centuries.
+From John Evelyn’s Sylva, the bestselling treatise on forest trees, to the founding of the National Trust, this small piece of land has had a profound influence on our national love affair with gardens and open space.

 Now in the 21st Century, Sayes Court finds itself on the corner of one of the biggest development sites in London: the garden is uniquely placed to address two of the biggest challenges facing our cities:

 How can local identity create a genuine sense of place and help these developments to form a valuable part of our community, and what role can urban landscape and horticulture play in making our cities happy, healthy places to live for the future?